dvanderelst/GradStats/02 Data Wrangling/3-Cleaning-Data.md

 ![](3-Cleaning-Data_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-Here is another problem with the data…
+Here is another problem with the data.
+We could try to fix this by assuming that people have made mistakes when entering their family size.
+Just as before, we could remove these entries.

 ``` r
 hist(filtered_depression_data$familysize, breaks=100)